tdegrazia/tdegrazia/README.md

   <summary><h3 align="left">In my Free Time:</h3></summary>
   <p align="left">

-When I'm not immersed in coding or on the baseball field, you'll find me in nature, exploring trails and embracing the outdoors on hikes.
-As an adrenaline enthusiast, I engage in various activities, including snowboarding, ice skating, surfing, and even the occasional skydiving experience.
-To counteract the impact on my nervous system, there's nothing quite like stargazing during a camping trip.
+When I'm not coding or on the baseball field, you'll find me in nature, exploring trails and embracing the outdoors on hikes.
+I love anything that makes my heart race.
+I engage in various activities to do so, including snowboarding, ice skating, surfing, and even the occasional skydiving experience.
+To counteract the damage on my nervous system, I'll spend a lot of time relaxing whether it is stargazing on a camping trip, sitting by a campfire, or listening to music.
   </p>
 </details>